 What is Pleural Mesothelioma?

 Pleural mesothelioma is caused by inhaling asbestos fibers that get lodged into the protective lining of the lungs (the pleura) and cause genetic mutations in the surrounding cells.
 In some cases, this leads to pleural mesothelioma.
 Accounting for approximately 75 percent of all mesothelioma cases diagnosed each year, pleural mesothelioma is one the most common type of mesothelioma, which means specialists have more opportunities to develop new treatments for malignant pleural mesothelioma.
 Pleural mesothelioma occurs in the thin lining that protects the lungs, called the pleura.
-The only known cause of mesothelioma is exposure to asbestos.
+The primary cause of mesothelioma is exposure to asbestos.

 Pleural Mesothelioma Stages